Fall programming highlights Perry Public Library - NewsBreak

 The Dallas County Hospital announced Monday the addition of a second Senior Health Insurance Information Program (SHIIP) counselor to help accommodate the growing number of seniors in our communities eligible for Medicare benefits, Medicare supplement insurance or who might have questions on insurance claims.
 Mike Caufield of Redfield joins Lou...

 To view a log of the calls for service, click here.
-Samantha Allen of Bennington, Nebraska, was traveling near Guthrie and Ash streets in De Soto when she stopped in the travel portion of the road, and the trailer she was pulling was struck by a vehicle, driven by Ivan Olson of De Soto.
+William Tarpley of Adel was traveling on U.S. Highway 169 and slowing to turn onto 323rd Place when his vehicle was struck from behind by a vehicle, driven by Nathaniel Wilke of Adel.
 No injuries were reported.
-Damage to Olson’s vehicle was estimated at $5,000, and damage to Allen’s vehicle and trailer was estimated at $1,500.
-Allen was issued a citation for improper rear lamps and improper use of lanes.
+Damage to Tarpley’s vehicle was estimated at $1,000, and damage to Wilke’s vehicle was estimated at $1,500.
+Tarpley was issued a citation for expired license.
+Wilke was issued a citation for failure to stop in assured clear distance.

 One-mile stretch of 190th Street to close west of Perry